MicrosoftDocs/labs/labs/devops/SonarCloudLab/includes/SetupPRintegration.md

    ![vsts_pat_permissions](../images/ex3/vsts_pat_permissions.png)

-    {% include note.html content= "You should treat Personal Access Tokens like passwords.
-It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}
+    >You should treat Personal Access Tokens like passwords.
+It is recommended that you save them somewhere safe so that you can re-use them for future requests.

 1. Configure SonarCloud to analyze pull requests